samjudd/samjudd.github.io/content/post/wellspring2_character_design.md

 The 10 planned characters each have two of the attributes I was thinking of.
 A couple groupings of attributes could be interpreted in different ways and so there aren’t 10 unique groupings.
 Assigning each character 2 attributes was a useful exercise because it limits me from making kits that are too overloaded.
 Another interesting challenge would be to make a character for every possible combination of attributes.
 I just haven’t gotten to that yet.
 Some combinations I think are more straightforward than others to make useful combinations versus others.
 Most of the easier ones are listed below.

 1.	**Tank / Utility**
     - This character I imagined as some sort of engager.
 This character would be able to use their abilities to disable single targets and hold them in place for their team to fight.
 They would also be able to absorb damage after they have started a fight.
-They would have trouble doing well into enemies that are engaging on them or dealing with multiple targets.
+They would have trouble doing well into enemies that are attempting to start a fight on them or dealing with multiple targets.
     - **Example Abilities:**
         - Not sure yet.